asokolsky/RESTing-with-Flask/02.rest/README.md

 build one.

 Start with https://restfulapi.net/  Overall it is a good summary of the best practices.
-In this seciton we will make at least one deviation from those, so be on a look out.
+In this section we will make at least one deviation from those, so be on a look out.

 Review [some examples](https://openclassrooms.com/en/courses/3432056-build-your-web-projects-with-rest-apis/3496011-identify-examples-of-rest-apis):